 why the student selected his or her program of study

 the student's extracurricular interests, especially those that may have an impact on their academic progress, such as ROTC or varsity athletics

 the student's other academic interests, majors, or minors

 unresolved academic issues such as transfer credits, AP credits, or previous language experience

 what to do if the student encounters academic difficulties

-The Shepard Freshman Resource Center is a "one-stop" place for first-year students to come for support, counsel, and assistance of all sorts.
-The Center oversees counseling and academic advising, helps students explore interests related to the first year of studies, and works closely with freshmen having difficulty adjusting to college life.
+The Shepard Freshman Resource Center is a place for first-year students to come for support, counsel, and assistance of all sorts.
+The Center is an initial stop academic advising, helps students explore interests related to the first year of studies, and works closely with freshmen having difficulty adjusting to college life.
 The center also provides resources for parents to assist them in helping their sons and daughters have a successful first year of college.